cu-library/carto-2016/carto2016_fireinsurance.md

 ---
 ## Methodology

-- In ArcMAp 10.3, used the georefencing toolbar to add roughly 8-12 ground control points.
+- In ArcMAp, used the georefencing toolbar to add roughly 8-12 ground control points.
 - Used multiple referencing layers:
   - 1928 air photos from the city of ottawa
   - Current Ottawa-Gatineau open data streetfile (downloaded from city of Ottawa and ville de Gatineau)